HomeTrue North Blog

 18 Best Things To Do In Manitoba

 Discover the province of Manitoba, in the heart of Canada, where you'll find breathtaking landscapes and thrilling adventures.
-There are many unique things to do in Manitoba and something for everyone.
-Whether you enjoy the outdoors and seek adventure, visitors are sure to be entertained at one of Canada's major cities.
+There are many unique things to do in Manitoba, with something for everyone.
+Whether you enjoy the outdoors and seek adventure or love learning about history and culture, visitors are sure to be entertained at one of Canada's major cities.
 Manitoba also has the best lakes, beaches, and festivals.

 Aerial view of Winnipeg city and the river below a blue sky